 The AT24C64D provides 65,536 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM) organized as 8,192 words of 8 bits each.
 The device's cascading feature allows up to eight devices to share a common two-wire bus.
 The device is optimized for use in many industrial and commercial applications where low-power and low-voltage operation are essential.
-The devices are available in space-saving 8-lead SOIC, 8-lead TSSOP, 8-pad UDFN, 8-pad XDFN, 8-ball VFBGA and 4-ball/6-ball WLCSP packages.
+The devices are available in space-saving 8-lead SOIC, 8-lead TSSOP, 8-pad UDFN, 8-pad XDFN and 8-ball VFBGA packages.
 All packages operate from 1.7V to 5.5V.